Saturday, May 27, 2006 |

 I must request forgiveness for the story that I am about to write.
 In no way am I trying to promote despair.
 There is no way that I will be able to express the intensity of my feelings or thoughts.
 So, please forgive me for the weakness this entry may carry.

 For the readers that don't know me personally, I feel that I must entitle you to a little personal information about me.
 There are many things in my life that just make me extremely happy.
 My wife and children are most important on that list, but I also enjoy other people's children.
 I enjoy watching children play.
 I believe a child's laugh is the sweetest sound on earth.
 I wish there was a way to bottle up a child's laugh, and when we (as adults) are troubled, simply release the joyfulness it brings.
 On the other hand, a child's cry is very distressing to me.
+Without going into detail about a horrible tragedy, this morning we had a six year old child die from a gun shot wound to the back.
+This is wrong on so many levels.
+Children are not collateral damage - they are innocent bystanders.

 Allow me to paint a picture for you.
 I don't know the story behind this calamity; I can only envision the situation.
 The incident occurred about 2:30 in the morning.
 I can only assume that this little girl was sleeping soundly in her bed.
 Her piercing green eyes resting, as she dreamed about playing with her friends and eating candy.
 Her beautiful, long, black hair placed in a pony tail to keep it from touching her soft, innocent face.